HenningBuhl/Taalbot/README.md

 ## Workflow

-The dev branch is used for development (has github action for tests). [merge allowed from feature branches] The main branch contains the latest clean version of the bot (no actions). [merge allowed from dev branch] The experimental branch automatically deploys the experimental (test) version of the bot (actual discord bot). [merge allowed from dev/main branches]
+The dev branch is used for development (has github action for tests). [merge allowed from feature branches] The experimental branch automatically deploys the experimental (test) version of the bot (actual discord bot). [merge allowed from dev branches]
-The stable branch automatically deploys the actual bot. [merge allowed from main branche]
+The main branch automatically deploys the actual bot. [merge allowed from dev branch if tests are green + restrict permissions for that!]

-[Attention: The deploy actions use the docker-compose from the main branch (pulled on remote server)]

 ## Planned Features